Nels2/BruhBoxChat/README.md

 A powerful chatting application which supports commands, nicknames, rooms, and is very basic in design... not so much in features.

+# Known problems
+users have to wait until after they're in chatroom to change nickname. - working on changing this.
 # Commands
 ## Client:
 **/clearlog**